Canonical Bayesian Linear System Identification: Numerical experiments

 \subsection{Experimental setup and implementation}

-We use simulated data generated from known ground truth LTI systems.
+We use simulated data generated from known ground-truth LTI systems.
 We set the feedthrough matrix \(D=0\) in all experiments, as its inclusion does not significantly alter the relative performance comparison between parameterizations.
 We focus on \emph{stable} LTI systems (\(|\lambda_i(A)| < 1\)), representing the most common practical scenario.

-\paragraph{System generation methodology} Unless otherwise stated (e.g., for scalability tests in \Cref{sec:asymp_scale}), a diverse random set of stable systems is generated as follows: \begin{enumerate} \item \textit{Stable system matrix \(A\):} We draw \(A \in \R^{d_x \times d_x}\) from a prior distribution over the space of stable matrices, designed based on eigenvalue distributions like the uniform polar prior discussed in \Cref{sec:priors}. \item \textit{Input and output matrices \(B, C\):} We independently draw each entry of \(B \in \R^{d_x \times d_u}\) and \(C \in \R^{d_y \times d_x}\) from a standard normal distribution, \(\mathcal{N}(0,1)\). \end{enumerate}
+\paragraph{System generation methodology} Unless otherwise stated (e.g., for scalability tests in \Cref{sec:asymp_scale}), a diverse random set of stable systems is generated as follows: \begin{enumerate} \item \textit{Stable system matrix \(A\):} We construct the stable matrix $A \in \mathbb{R}^{d_x \times d_x}$ by separately sampling its eigenvalues and eigenvectors.
+First, we draw a set of stable eigenvalues from a prior distribution, such as the uniform polar prior discussed in \Cref{sec:priors}.
+Next, we sample an orthonormal basis of eigenvectors by drawing a matrix $V$ uniformly from the orthogonal group.
+The matrix is then assembled as $A=V \Lambda V^T$, where $\Lambda$ is the diagonal matrix of sampled eigenvalues. \item \textit{Input and output matrices \(B, C\):} We independently draw each entry of \(B \in \R^{d_x \times d_u}\) and \(C \in \R^{d_y \times d_x}\) from a standard normal distribution, \(\mathcal{N}(0,1)\). \end{enumerate}